marcriehm/kubernetes-research/Objects.md

 Kubernetes *Objects* are the core application-level entities within the system; they define your application components and structure to Kubernetes.
-They may be seen as persistent “records of intent” within the declarative model - whenever differences exist between the current Object state (the *status*) and the declared, desired state (the *spec*), the various Kubernetes control loops and the scheduler work to drive the system towards the desired state.
+They may be seen as persistent “records of intent” within the declarative model - whenever differences exist between the current Object state (the *status*) and the declared, desired state (the *spec*), the various Kubernetes control loops and the scheduler work together to drive the system towards the desired state.
 Ignoring system version differences, Objects are portable across Kubernetes implementations.

 Kubernetes end users will work primarily with Objects, creating, updating, reading, and deleting them (in a declarative